-Autism spectrum disorder (ASD) is a condition that appears very early in childhood development, varies in severity, and is characterized by impaired social skills, communication problems, and repetitive behaviors.
+Autism spectrum disorder (ASD) is a condition that appears very early in childhood development, varies in severity, and is characterized by impaired social skills, communication problems, and repetitive actions.
 These difficulties can interfere with affected individuals' ability to function in social, academic, and employment settings.
 People with ASD also have an increased risk of psychiatric problems such as anxiety, depression, obsessive-compulsive disorder, and eating disorders.

 From as early as 1 to 2 years of age, people with ASD have an impaired ability to interact with other people; they are often more comfortable dealing with objects.
 Affected individuals have difficulty understanding and using non-verbal social cues such as eye contact, facial expressions, gestures, and body language.
 Inability to recognize and use these cues makes it hard for affected individuals to understand the feelings of others or communicate their own feelings appropriately.
-Behavioral signs of ASD, such as reduced eye contact and social interaction, can sometimes be detected before age 2.
+Signs of ASD, such as reduced eye contact and social interaction, can sometimes be detected before age 2.
 However, the condition is usually diagnosed between ages 2 and 4, when more advanced communication and social skills, such as learning to play with others, typically begin to develop.

-Repetitive behaviors in ASD can include simple actions such as rocking, hand-flapping, or repetition of words or noises (echolalia).
-Affected individuals often dwell on or repeatedly express particular thoughts; this behavior is called perseveration.
+Repetitive actions in ASD can include simple actions such as rocking, hand-flapping, or repetition of words or noises (echolalia).
+Affected individuals often dwell on or repeatedly express particular thoughts; this trait is called perseveration.
 People with ASD tend to be rigid about their established routines and may strongly resist disruptions such as changes in schedule.
 They may also have difficulty tolerating sensory stimuli such as loud noises or bright lights.

-While social and communication difficulties and unusual behaviors define ASD, affected individuals can have a wide range of intellectual abilities and language skills.
+While social and communication difficulties and unusual actions define ASD, affected individuals can have a wide range of intellectual abilities and language skills.
 A majority of people with ASD have mild to moderate intellectual disability, while others have average to above-average intelligence.
 Some have particular cognitive abilities that greatly surpass their overall level of functioning, often in areas such as music, mathematics, or memory.

 Some people with ASD do not speak at all, while others use language fluently.
 However, fluent speakers with ASD often have problems associated with verbal communication.
 They might speak in a monotone voice, have unusual vocal mannerisms, or choose unusual topics of conversation.